 4. Small Teams

 The ideal size of a Scrum team is a two-pizza team.
 This makes sure that a team is small enough to be efficient and large enough where the time investment in meetings makes sense.
 If your team is smaller than a two-pizza team, Kanban can be the better option.

 5. Complex Collaboration

 - Scrum has changed the way the world thinks about work.
-My favorite assign of Scrum is the cross-functional team.
-The idea that a team is comprised of people from different departments and disciplines is a game changer.
+My favorite assignment of Scrum is the cross-functional team.
+The idea that a team is comprised of people from different departments and disciplines is a game-changer.
 In the case of software development, it is not just engineers and testers anymore.
-Today, we have user experience, visual design, writing, editing and many other activities.
+Today, we have user experience, visual design, writing, editing, and many other activities.

 - If your team has a large number of activities, the strategies of sprinting ahead or using a scaling framework may introduce unnecessary delay and complexity.
 Kanban does not utilize time boxing to create calculability, it uses lead-time—so it is capable of sustainably supporting an unlimited number of activities and collaborations.

 Given Kanban’s approach to start with your existing process and evolve it, there are no roles certain called for when adopting Kanban.
 Use the roles you currently have on your team.

 There are two roles that have appeared in practice that serve particular purposes.
 It’s highly likely that these functions are filled by someone in an existing role as mentioned below.